amd/Quark/docs/source/onnx/example_ryzenai_autosearch_resnet50.rst

             # step 1) build onnx inference session
             # step 2) model post-processing if needed
             # step 3) build evaluation dataloader
-            # step 4) calcuate the metric
+            # step 4) calculate the metric
             # step 5) clean cache if needed
             # step 6) return the metric

-   auto_search_conig = AutoSearchConfig_Default()
+   auto_search_config = AutoSearchConfig_Default()
    auto_search_config.search_evaluator = custom_evaluator

 - **metric**

-   If evalutor is not None, metric is defined in the evaluator.
-If evalutor is None, we can support the metrics such as "L2", "L1", "cos", "psnr" and "ssim".
+   If evaluator is not None, metric is defined in the evaluator.
+If evaluator is None, we can support the metrics such as "L2", "L1", "cos", "psnr" and "ssim".
 Default is "L2".

 - **target setting**